Adler University Timeline

 The Americans with Disabilities Act is enacted, mirroring protections afforded by the Civil Rights Act of 1964 to those with certain disabilities.

 The Alfred Adler Institute of Chicago is renamed the Adler School of Professional Psychology.
-The School motto is reaffirmed as Non nobis solus sed omnibus (Not for ourselves alone but for all).
+The University motto is reaffirmed as Non nobis solus sed omnibus (Not for ourselves alone but for all).